mikeolteanu/codeselect/README.md

   --version             Show version information
 ```

-### Configuration File
+### Configuration

-CodeSelect supports a `config.py` file for setting default behaviors.
-Create this file in the same directory as the script to customize defaults.
-Command-line options will override these settings.
+CodeSelect has built-in default settings that can be overridden using command-line arguments.
+The configuration settings are embedded directly in the script for easy customization.

-Example `config.py`:
+You can modify the default settings by editing the configuration section at the top of the `codeselect.py` file:

 ```python
 # Default directory to scan
 DEFAULT_DIRECTORY = "."